Frequently Asked Questions

 I'm having problems with this program at work.
 Does it have anything to do with our company firewall?

 Most likely.
 One or two users reported problems with it at work with their "very robust firewall."
 However, when they ran it on their computers at home, they had no problems.

 I've read your detailed Help tab, I've played around with the program, and I'm still having problems!
 What should I do?

 Most likely it's something simple, since so many users are now using the program with no problems whatsoever.
 E-mail me a copy of the calculator with your picks entered, describe the problem as best you can, and I'll take a look at it.

-Week #1 has two Monday Night games.
-Does the calculator add the total points from both of the Monday Night games for the tie-breaker?
+This year, in 2022, Week #2 has TWO Monday Night games.
+Does the calculator add the total points from BOTH of the Monday Night games for the tie-breaker?